 Now that so much of our schooling is virtual, social media seems more important than ever.

 Social media can be a blessing and a curse.
-It allows schools to communicate in new ways with parents and families, make connections to other school leaders for collaboration, and provides opportunities for professional learning.
+It allows schools to communicate in new ways with parents and families.
+Also, it allow you to make connections to other school leaders for collaboration, and provides opportunities for professional learning.

 However, social media concerns around behavior and student misuse of social media leads to difficult situations for principals to tackle.
 Much of the online “drama” quickly seeps into in-person interactions between students.

-Here are some tips for principals to manage social media:
+Here are some tips for principals to manage social platforms:

 Teach Students Digital Citizenship